+Clinton, Iowa is located on the west bank of the Mississippi River and has a population of almost 27,000 people.
 From attending a baseball game to shopping at the local farmers market, Clinton, Iowa is the perfect setting for your next home!
-The Clinton area offers its residents many different attractions to keep busy all year round.
+The Clinton real estate area offers its residents many different attractions to keep busy all year round.
 You can catch a movie at the Show Boat Theater or visit one of the many museums around the city.

-Discover properties in Clinton, Iowa and learn about current market trends.
+Discover homes for sale in Clinton, Iowa and learn about current market trends.
 Also, find out more information about what it is like to live in Clinton, Iowa and research its history.
-Continue browsing this page to find all listings in Cedar Rapids and if you want to find a specific type of property, browse the links below:
+Continue browsing this page to find all real estate in Clinton and if you want to find a specific type of property, browse the links below:

 Homes for Sale in the Clinton, IA Area

 Open Houses in Clinton, IA

 New Listings in Clinton, IA

 New Construction Homes for Sale in Clinton, IA

 Homes for Sale in Clinton Community School District in Clinton, IA